 - 1. All public records requests regardless of incoming format (email, phone, web form, etc.) are routed to the WSAC Public Records Officer (PRO).
 Staff should not reply directly to requesters.
-If the PRO is unavailable, forward the request to the Executive Director. - 2.
+If the PRO is unavailable, forward the request to the Executive Director. - a.
+All requests for information should be reviewed in regard to whether they are public records requests and subject to the parameters of the Act.
+The Act is to be construed liberally and in favor of the requester.
+(See RCW 42.56.030) The request need not specifically state that it is a public records request. - 2.
 Upon receipt, the PRO will send acknowledgement to the requester via tracked email and/or via registered mail citing that: - a.
 Within five (5) business days of receiving the request, WSAC will respond in one of the following ways: - i.
-Provide the record - ii.
+Provide the record(s); - ii.
 Provide an estimate of time needed to fulfill the response - iii.
-Deny the request, with an explanation of the denial - iv.
+Deny the request, with an explanation of the denial; or - iv.
 Ask for clarification of the request for records - 3.
 The PRO will coordinate collection of data/documents, working with appropriate staff as needed to fulfill the request. - 4.
 Within the five day window, the PRO will reply to the requester with one or more of the options listed under (2) above. - 5.
 If the request requires large amounts of photocopying the requester will be notified of an estimated cost for copies.
 The fee is 15 cents per single sheet.
 The total is due in full prior to delivery of a complete request or, if the request is broken into installments, a deposit of 10% of the total must be paid prior to the delivery of the first installment.
+Other charges may be imposed based on the actual cost to WSAC, as defined in RCW 42.56.120, at the discretion of WSAC.